IIIF/api/source/api/search/0.9/index.md

 ## 3. Search

-The search service takes a query, including typically a search term or uri, and potentially filtering further by other properties including the date the annotation was created or last modified, the motivation for the annotation, or the user that created the annotation.
+The search service takes a query, including typically a search term or URI, and potentially filtering further by other properties including the date the annotation was created or last modified, the motivation for the annotation, or the user that created the annotation.

 ### 3.1.
 Service Description